Mastercard/commerce-web-android/README.md

 facilitates the initiation of the checkout experience and returns the transaction result to the Merchant after completion.

 ***Note: currently, this library is only recommended for existing U.S. Masterpass merchants.
-Merchants using version 2.8 must follow the steps in the migration section.
-Merchants using version older than 2.8 should follow all steps without migration from this integration guide.***
+Merchants using version 2.8 or older must follow the steps in the migration section.***

 ### <a name="installation">Installation</a>